brianhempel/fuzzy_tools/README.md

 Trust me, it works.

-## I read this paper and…

-Despite the impressive graphs, the "Soft TF-IDF" described in [WW Cohen, P Ravikumar, and SE Fienberg, A comparison of string distance metrics for name-matching tasks, IIWEB, pages 73-78, 2003](http://www.cs.cmu.edu/~pradeepr/papers/ijcai03.pdf) didn't give me good results.
-In the paper, they tokenized by word.
-Tokenizing by character 4-grams or 5-grams may have been more effective.
-In my tests, the Soft TF-IDF was significantly slower and considerably less accurate than a standard TF-IDF with n-gram tokenization.

 ## Specifying your own tokenizer

 If the default tokenizer isn't working for your data or you need more speed, you can try swapping out the tokenizers.
 You can use one of the various tokenizers are defined in [`FuzzyTools::Tokenizers`](https://github.com/brianhempel/fuzzy_tools/blob/master/lib/fuzzy/tokenizers.rb), or you can write your own.